Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §6.6 In the case of a legit component configuration causing game breaking issues or crashes to any users clients, you must stop using such content immediately and open a bug report.

 §6.7 Knowingly creating content beyond reasonable limits that is negatively impacting another users' client performance is forbidden.

+§6.8 Bypassing the world publication system by placing portals to non-published worlds in published worlds is forbidden.

+§6.9 When updating content and adding features requiring a different tag, you are required to change the content tags accordingly.
+Content tags must match the underlying content at any time.

 ### 7 - Modding our games
 §7.1 You may only create modifications for the purpose of improving the game.
 Malicious mods are not permitted and will be punished in any case we deem it necessary to take action on.